 Further afield, we drove to the ruins of León Viejo one afternoon (link included earlier), getting stuck in a cow crossing traffic jam on the way back.
 Another day, we walked around the geothermal site of Hervideros de San Jacinto, a mini-Yellowstone field of bubbling mud pots in the shadow of Telica Volcano.
 A trio of young boys took our hands and simply insisted on being our guides.
 I went with it, and had fun not only photographing them but also laughing at their fake braggadocio as they dared each other to step closer and closer to the edge of a boiling fissure.
 That afternoon ended in humorous fashion with one of the boys whipping his junk out in front of a young girl and urinating in her presence, much to her prepubescent horror.
 No, I did not encourage him; it would seem that male courtship rituals – as well as mortified female reactions – are the same all over the world. 😊

 Although José and I often ate dinner with his family, we spent a few late nights walking around the center of town.
-León was enchanting, and although it was firmly on the backpacker map, it nonetheless had a better ratio of locals-to-tourists than Granada, Antigua, and other colonial towns in Central America.
-All explorations eventually led back to Parque Central, León’s main square, its gazebo and cathedral complemented by a collection of near-life-sized nativity scenes, by a dancing Gigantona, and by a Christmas tree that was four times my height.
+León is enchanting, and although it remains firmly on the backpacker map, it nonetheless has a better ratio of locals-to-tourists than Granada, Antigua, and other colonial towns in Central America.
+All of our explorations eventually led us back to Parque Central, León’s main square, its gazebo and cathedral complemented by a collection of near-life-sized nativity scenes, by a dancing Gigantona, and by a Christmas tree that was four times my height.

 I wish you nothing but the best for yours.